NeedsCoffee/Tailscale-Updater-Windows/README.md

 ## Installation

+Download the .ps1 files
+Run powershell as admin
+Change to folder where you downloaded the files
+Run .\Install-Updater.ps1
+Tailscale-Updater-Windows.ps1 will be copied to C:\ProgramData\Tailscale-updater\
-Download the .ps1 files, as admin use powershell, change to folder where you downloaded the files, run .\Install-Updater.ps1 Scheduled task will be created and run the script on a daily basis at midday from the location where you ran the installer.
+Then a scheduled task will be created torun the script on a daily basis at midday, storing files in a silo sub-folder.

 ## Usage